everit-org/jetty-osgi-boot/README.md

 The goal of this bundle the have the least dependency that is necessary to start a Web Server that can run OSGi Webconsole.

+The HTTPService support is based on the Apache Flix implementation.

 After installing this bundle with its dependencies, a Jetty will be started on port 80 (HTTP) and 443 (HTTPS) by default.
 The default settings can be overridden by the following system properties: